nutchanonj/nutchanonj.github.io/pages/8_CUEE_courses_review/8_CUEE_courses_review.md

 For answering this, I decide to write it as the Q&A so that it is more engaging.

 {: .warning }
 DISCLAIMER: you don't have to do all of these.
 These are only my suggestion.
-The expectation from studying are varied between people.
+The expectation from studying are varied.
 So, you don't have to do all these things.

 ### Q1: Should I just learn the materials, or just do the exercises and former exams?
 {: .no_toc }